-ID RiC-E08 Name Person Definition A human being with a social identity or persona.
+ID RiC-E08 Name Person Definition An individual human being.
 Scope Notes Person is a kind of Agent (RiC-E07).
-Most commonly, a human being (biological person) has a single coeval socially constructed identity or persona.
-In everyday discourse, this is the "real person".

-Less common though not rare, over the course of a lifetime, one or more personae in addition to the coeval (or "original") persona may be associated with the human being.
+Most commonly, a human being (biological person) has a single socially constructed identity or persona.
+Less common though not rare, one or more personae in addition to the original persona which emerges at or near birth may be associated with the human being over the course of that human being's lifetime.
 Such "alternative personae" are most often created by the original person for specific purposes.
-Under some circumstances, an alternative persona might eclipse or replace the original person (Mark Twain eclipsing Samuel Clemens; John Wayne eclipsing Marion Mitchell Morrison), that is, the social (shared) alternative identity becomes the predominant identity.
+The original persona may, in everyday discourse, be regarded as "the real person."
+Under some circumstances, an alternative persona might eclipse or replace the original person (Mark Twain eclipsing Samuel Clemens; John Wayne eclipsing Marion Mitchell Morrison), that is, the alternative identity becomes the predominant identity.
 Less common is when two or more persons collaborate to create a shared persona.
 A persona shared by two or more persons constitutes a kind of group .
-Within the archival context, the original person generally will be the focus of the description, with alternative personae noted.
-Exceptionally, an alternative persona may displace the coeval persona.
-Examples Nelson Mandela Jean Harlow Comments
+Within the archival context, the description of a person commonly will focus on the original associated persona, with alternative personae noted.
+Exceptionally, an alternative persona may displace the original persona as the focus of the description.
+Under some circumstances, for example, when record resources are associated with two or more different personae of one person , describing the different personae as separate though related persons may be desirable.
+Alternatively, a person may change their identity over the course of their lifetime.
+Examples Nelson Mandela [activist, politician] Jean Harlow [actress] Comments

-ID RiC-E09

-Name Group

-Definition Two or more agents that act together as an agent .
+ID RiC-E09 Name Group Definition Two or more agents that act together as an agent.
 Scope Notes Group is a kind of Agent (RiC-E07).
 A group has a socially recognized identity.
-Each member of the group plays a particular role or roles (that is, has a particular position ) in the coordinated activity of the group .
+Each member of the group plays a particular role or roles (that is, has a particular position) in the coordinated activity of the group .
 Corporate bodies and families are kinds of groups, though other kinds of groups are possible.
 For example, the "electorate" - all of the voters in a given election.
 Complex, large groups may be subdivided into other groups.

-Examples Manchester United F.C.

-San Francisco Opera

-Parliament of the United Kingdom

-Corning Inc.

-Green Party of Canada

-Diné/Navajo Nation

-Comments